pylint-dev/pylint/doc/tutorial.rst

 .. sourcecode:: bash

   robertk01 Desktop$ pylint --help-msg=missing-docstring
-  No config file found, using default configuration
-  :missing-docstring (C0111): *Missing docstring*
-  Used when a module, function, class or method has no docstring.
-Some special methods like __init__ doesn\'t necessarily require a docstring.
+  :missing-docstring (C0111): *Missing %s docstring* Used when a module, function, class or method has no docstring.Some special methods like __init__ doesn't necessary require a docstring.
 This message belongs to the basic checker.

 Yeah, ok.
 That one was a bit of a no-brainer but I have run into error messages that left me with no clue about what went wrong, simply because I was unfamiliar